 IFRS 16 defines a set of new requirements for applying this standard, namely regarding the classification and measurement of leasing operations from the lessee's perspective.
-As lessee, the Bank records a right-of-use asset that is recognized under Tangible Assets and Intangible Assets (Note 12), and a lease liability that is recognized under Financial Liabilities accounted for at amortized cost - other financial liabilities - commitments with future rents (Note 16), on the effective date of the respective operation:
+As lessee, the Group records a right-of-use asset that is recognized under Tangible Assets and Intangible Assets i.

-i.
 The lease liability is measured by the present value of future lease payments to be incurred during the life of the contract, using a discount rate differentiated by maturity.
-In the estimate of the liabilities consideration is given to the fixed payments, the variable ones that depend on a rate or index, amounts relating to the exercise of the purchase option when the Bank is reasonably certain that it will exercise its right.
+In the estimate of the liabilities consideration is given to the fixed payments, to the variables that depend on a rate or index, to the amounts relating to the exercise of the purchase option, and to when the Group is reasonably certain that it will exercise its right.